-Opening 19/11: Paul McCarthy: Dead End Hole
+Paul McCarthy: Dead End Hole

 With his strong social criticism and experimental works Paul McCarthy (b.
 1945) has provoked revulsion, protests and debates in the USA since the late 1960s.

-"Dead End Hole marks the artist’s first major institutional presentation in Norway and will span two sites at the museum – Stenersensalen (KODE2) and Tårnsalen (KODE4).
+Dead End Hole marks the artist’s first major institutional presentation in Norway and will span two sites at the museum – Stenersensalen (KODE2) and Tårnsalen (KODE4).
 All of the works in the exhibition have been recently produced for Bergen.
 Curator is Philip Larratt-Smith.

 - 19 Nov 2021 to 27 Mar 2022